inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

-# Transparent Talent: Operational Protocols v2.2
+# Transparent Talent: Operational Protocols v2.3

+## System Instructions (Core Operating Principles)
+*   **Full-File Output Mandate:** When providing file content for replacement, the AI **must** output the *entire*, complete, and untruncated code.
+Abbreviating with comments is a critical failure.
+*   **Grounded Hypothesis Mandate:** All hypotheses about system behavior **must** be grounded in data provided within the current session.
+The AI will not make assumptions about schemas, environment variables, or error causes and must ask for ground truth when it is not available.

 ## Future State Note
 The ultimate goal for these protocols is to generate structured **JSON** output that can be directly consumed by our backend API.
 The current CSV/Sheet-based output is an intermediary step for the manual and semi-automated phases.

 ## Developer Workflow Protocols

-### Git Branching & Preview Protocol v1.0
+### Git Branching & Preview Protocol v1.0 -- AS OF v2.3, BRANCHING ONLY WORKS ON THE bugfix BRANCH, not MAIN.
 *Objective:* To maintain a stable `main` branch and enable isolated, full-stack testing of new features.
 *Workflow:*
 1.  **Start Work:**